Josh Gracin: 2003–2005: Josh Gracin

 In 2005, Gracin also contributed the song "Working for the Weekend" to the Herbie: Fully Loaded soundtrack, and he also sang on "When I See an Elephant Fly" on the Jim Brickman album The Disney Songbook.
-At a performance in 2006, Gracin filled in, with good reviews, for Lonestar's lead vocalist Richie McDonald in concert when McDonald was recovering from a back injury.

-2006-2008: We Weren't Crazy
+2006–2008: We Weren't Crazy

 In March 2006, Gracin released his fourth single, "Favorite State of Mind."
-Although it was a Top 20 hit on the country chart, Gracin's second album was delayed.
-Originally slated to be titled All About Y'all, the second album was later re-titled I Keep Coming Back and then finally We Weren't Crazy, after the title of its third single.
-"We Weren't Crazy," the third release from the album, entered the country music charts in October 2007, and for the chart week dated August 2, 2008 (40 weeks after it debuted on the charts), it reached a peak of number 10.
-The album was finally released on April 1, 2008.
-A fourth single, "Unbelievable (Ann Marie)", was released to country radio on August 25, 2008.
+This was followed by the release of the single, We Weren't Crazy.
+The album of the same name was released in 2008.
+The single "Unbelievable (Ann Marie)", was released to country radio on August 25, 2008.
 Gracin wrote the song about his wife.
 "Telluride," a song originally recorded by Tim McGraw on his 2001 album Set This Circus Down, was released as the album's fifth and final single.
 Gracin was dropped from Lyric Street Records following the release of "Telluride."